osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-identity-providers.md

 <a id="opIdIdentityProviders_Get Identity Provider Groups"></a>

-Get the groups based on the query parameters.
-Currently, Azure Active Directory provider is the only provider that supports this endpoint.
+Gets a list of groups that matches the query string on an identity provider that supports Advanced Integration, such as AAD.
+The prerequisite is that the identity provider must have already consented to sharing access to its directory with the OCS tenant.
+The consent grants User.Read.All and GroupMember.Read.All permissions to the OCS tenant.

 ### Request
 ```text